Perl-Apollo/Corinna/templates/rfc/attributes.md

 ## Slot Attributes

 The attributes we support for the MVP are as follows.
+Only variables declared with `slot` may take attributes.

 ### `:param(optional_identifier)`